timktsang/serodynamics/README.md

 identifiy influenza infections by relaxing 4-fold rise rule, and quantifies the contributions of age and pre-epidemic hemagglutination-inhibiting (HAI) titers to infection risk.

+While the package currently provides a set of fundamental functions, we are actively working on expanding its capabilities with more advanced tools for a comprehensive understanding of your results.

 ## Installation